naimabdrahman/Flask-SocketIO-Chatroom/README.md

     $ FLASK_APP=chat.py flask run

-app is running fine tested on centos 7 it requires a python 2.7, "Development Tools" group and python-development package
+app is running fine and tested on centos 7 it requires a python 2.7, "Development Tools" group and python-development package